PMBio/scdali/README.md

 # scDALI - Discovering allelic imbalance in single-cells

-**scDALI** is a statistical tool for detecting allelic imbalance in single-cell sequencing data. **scDALI** stands for **single-cell differential allelic imbalance** and can be used to test for heterogeneous and homogeneous allelic imbalance in single-cell sequencing data.
+**scDALI** (single-cell differential allelic imbalance) is a statistical framework for detecting allelic imbalance from single-cell sequencing data.

 ## Install scDALI